wwt9829/csc840-securityfirst/README.md

 ### Configuration
 1. Add two additional users the box, with different passwords.
 These users should not be able to use `sudo`.
 Use the only one of the users for the following steps.
 2. Create a "Step 4" folder on the desktop of the first user.
-3. Build the modified Bash shell in the Linux PrivEsc folder in the repo with `./configure` and `make`.
+3. Build the modified Bash shell in the Linux PrivEsc/Lab 2 folder in the repo with `./configure` and `make`.
 Name it `shell`.
       * This modification always runs the Bash shell in privileged mode (so that the SUID bit won't be [ignored by default](https://www.gnu.org/software/bash/manual/bash.html)).
       * A pre-built `shell` for the Linux Exercises box is also in the folder.
 4. Place the `shell` in the `/usr/bin` folder.